 Discipleship is a calling of all of us on the path of faith; it means to practice, learn, and grow in the way of our faith–that is, into the fullness of life.
 Some of us at St. Matthew’s have sought to do this through Centering Prayer and/or book studies.
 We also would like to have a small group that meets for sharing, learning and growth; possibly this will begin in the fall.

 The book studies are purposefully accessible and each session is made to stand alone, so that you may participate regardless of whether you are reading the book and whether you have attended any prior sessions.
-Book study sessions are after the Sunday morning service in the upstairs of the church; bring a lunch, or share the snacks provided.

 Future possibilities include: